 If a security breach does happen, having a website maintenance package will mean you’ll have experts on hand to remove any viruses, clean up your site, and restore your data.
 Plus, we’ll also deal with any search engines that may have blacklisted your website.

-Backup
+5. Backup

 Whether it’s family photos or your website’s data, backups are crucial to peace of mind.
 Having your website regularly backed up means that—if something catastrophic were to happen—you will be able to quickly and easily restore your website to its former glory, even if you’ve only noticed the issue a few weeks later.

-Your maintenance plan will cover code and database backup (especially anytime you want to make an update), and content (like text, images, documents, etc.).
+Your maintenance plan will cover code and database backup (especially anytime you want to make an update) and content (like text, images, documents, etc.).

-While it may not be free, a solid website maintenance package will more than makeup for its cost in the long run.
-We get that there are places you might want to save a few bucks, but we can promise that maintaining your website isn’t going to one of those places.
+While it may not be free, a solid website maintenance package will more than make up for its cost in the long run.
+We get that there are places you might want to save a few bucks, but we can promise that maintaining your website isn’t going to be one of those places.
 Not to mention, the fallout from a badly maintained website will mean you’ll end up having to call in the pros anyway.

 When budgeting for your website maintenance package, here’s what you’re usually looking at:

-- Hosting is a recurring cost that, depending on how complicated your website is and how much bandwidth it uses, will run you between $10 to $100 and up a month for a small to a midsize business website.
+- Hosting is a recurring cost that, depending on how complicated your website is and how much bandwidth it uses, will run you between $10 and $100 and up a month for a small to a midsize business website.

 - Your domain name is also a recurring cost (this is your URL, and you don’t want to lose this).
 It starts at around $15 per year.